- Market Guide to NGFW

 Traditional firewalls, whether implemented as a hardware device or virtual appliance running on a multi-NIC server, were designed for enterprise networks using perimeter-based security with little internal network segmentation.
 However, the rise of cloud infrastructure (IaaS), SaaS applications and home-office employees has broken this moat-and-castle security model and left users vulnerable without cloud-based security systems.
 FWaaS fixes the limitations of perimeter firewalls via a cloud control plane and virtual edge architecture that can deploy firewall instances on any enterprise network segment, including cloud VPCs.

-FWaaS is appropriate for any organization migrating workloads and applications to the cloud and can be used on any network including enterprise data centers, public cloud environment, branch and home offices, distribution centers and remote manufacturing and retail locations.
+FWaaS is appropriate for any organisation migrating workloads and applications to the cloud and can be used on any network including enterprise data centres, public cloud environment, branch and home offices, distribution centres and remote manufacturing and retail locations.
 FWaaS typically supplements existing data centre firewalls that are still used for internal network segmentation, although smaller companies with minimal internal infrastructure might choose to go all-in with cloud security services like FWaaS.

 Aside from the flexibility to be deployed at any location worldwide, FWaaS has several other benefits:

-• A distributed network topology that doesn't require backhauling traffic to data center chokepoints to perform firewall inspection, causing large increases in latency.
+- A distributed network topology that doesn’t require backhauling traffic to data centre chokepoints to perform firewall inspection, causing large increases in latency.

 As the last point implies, most vendors offer FWaaS as part of a broader suite of security services, however, our focus here is solely on their firewall products.